mendix/docs-site-test/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/metrics-activities/metrics-increment-counter.md

 ### 3.1 Name

-The name of the counter whose value you want to increment by 1.
+The name of the counter whose value you want to increment by 1, which must adhere to the following rules:

+* The name can only contain alpha-numeric characters, dots or underscores.
+* The name must start with a letter.
+* The name cannot start with `mx`, because this prefix is reserved for Mendix internal metrics.
+* The name is case-insensitive.

+{{% alert color="info" %}}
+It is recommended to use a common prefix that uniquely defines your organisation and application.
+{{% /alert %}}

 ### 3.2 Tags